bertofurth/Seagate-Central-Debian/README.md

     Mem:          247108       24972       91924         940      130212      213252
     Swap:        1048572           0     1048572

-### Optional but reccomended - Format and mount the large Data partition
+### Optional but recommended - Format and mount the large Data partition
 **Warning: As stated in the introduction of this document, this step will delete all files and data from the large Data partition.**